MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/chrome-process.md

 6. Select **Save**.

-## Zoom in, zoom out, and zoom reset keyboard shortcuts
+## Set zoom in, zoom out, and zoom reset keyboard shortcuts

 Be default, the keyboard shortcuts for zoom in, zoom out, and zoom reset are as follows.

 | Function | Keyboard shortcut | Example |
 |----------|------------|-----------|
 | Zoom in |`Ctrl` + `Oemplus`| `Ctrl +` |